 - “Amazing Academic Record.”

-All this type of messaging will be lost in the crowd, as I have not met a school yet that would not claim the majority of these points.
-I am not saying that most schools do not fulfil this criteria, I’m just saying that this is not enough to stand out from the crowd.
+All these types of message will be lost in the crowd, as I have not met a school yet that would not claim the majority of these points.
+I am not saying that most schools do not fulfill these criteria, I’m just saying that this is not enough to stand out from the crowd.

 We have recently created an amazing school website for Downside School.

-One of the many images we took whilst at the school was of a boy, playing the bagpipes in front of the stunning Downside Abbey.
-He was not in the usual pristine school uniform, but was wearing a bright t-shirt and shorts and ray ban shades.
-Only one month later while talking to someone about Downside School he said “ah that’s the school with the lad playing the bagpipes”.
+One of the many images we took whilst at the school was a boy, playing the bagpipes in front of the stunning Downside Abbey.
+He was not in the usual pristine school uniform but was wearing a bright t-shirt and shorts and ray ban shades.
+Only one month later while talking to someone about Downside School he said: “ah that’s the school with the lad playing the bagpipes”.